Creality K1 review: Pros & cons from a Prusa owner

 The Creality K1 can churn out great 3D print quality using PLA, PLA+, PETG, PETG-CF, ABS, ASA and PC (polycarbonate).
 Its sturdy enclosure gives you the best chance of success.

 It is also a huge plus that Creality has decided against locking its 3D printers down.
 Unlike rival Bambu.
-Not only are you able to root the K1 series without much difficulty (guide incoming), you can begin the process within the K1 menu.
+Not only are you able to root the K1 series without much difficulty (guide here), you can begin the process within the K1 menu.
 Once you pretend to read the disclaimer for 30 seconds.

 I am also a big fan of the supplied print bed.
-It may not be double-sided, but print materials stick to it convincingly and separate easily.
+It may not be double-sided, however, print materials stick to it convincingly and separate easily.
 Especially if you use the supplied glue stick.
 This and automatic Z-levelling let you spend more time printing and less time trouble-shooting.
 As it is with a pricier Prusa.

 The cons